When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Sibling Names for Emma

 After you name your baby Emma, your other kids will want an equally perfect name.
-In case you are overwhelmed with choosing the perfect sibling name, here are ideas to consider:
+You generally want names that are traditional but currently popular to match the style.

 Famous People Named Emma

 Do you know your Emma shares a name with some very famous people worldwide?
-Here are a few of them:
+This is a name associated with immense talent and Academy Awards.

-• Emma Bunton: British actress and singer who rose to popularity for her role in the girl band “Spice Girls.”
+• Emma Bunton: British singer who rose to popularity as “Baby Spice” in the girl band “Spice Girls.”

-• Emma Goldman: Anarchist writer famed for her philosophies in North and West Europe.
+• Emma Goldman: Anarchist writer famed for her political philosophies in the early 20th century.

 • Emma Hayes: British soccer coach for Chelsea women’s club.